 The action in Rio de Janeiro is concentrated at the giant Sambadrome where 70,000 people cram in to watch the city's top Samba schools step, sway and wiggle their way around a 700m track.

-This is where you get the typical Carnival scenes of extravagant decorations and what can loosely be termed "costumes", despite a noticeable absence of any clothing.
-Tourists can either watch the parade from stadium seating or pay extra to kit themselves out in a costume and become a part of the show.
+This is where you get the typical Carnival scenes of extravagant decorations and costumes.
+Visitors can either watch the parade from stadium seating or pay extra to kit themselves out in a costume and become a part of the show.